 If you want a bit more control and customization over your audio than the Sony MDR1000x and the Bose QC35, then consider the JBL Everest Elite 700.
 They don't isolate as well as the first two recommendations but they're considerably cheaper and their companion app is one of the best we've tested.
 They have a decently sturdy design (but not the most comfortable one) and an above average sound quality that's only slightly lacking in the treble range.

 In this price range, commuting headphones most likely have a passively isolating design.
 They will still be enough for loud environments, like being on a train.

-The best budget portable headphones for travel and commuting we have tested so far are the Anker SoundBuds Sport.
+The best budget headphones for travel and commuting we have tested so far are the Anker SoundBuds Sport.
 They do not have active noise canceling but they still isolate well enough to be decent commuting headphones.
 They’re cheap, so if you don’t want to spend much for a versatile pair of wireless headphones, they’re a great option.
 Unfortunately, their bass-heavy sound quality might be a deal breaker for some.